russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 be_genuenly_poud

 To start building habits, think about which ones will help you the most.
 For example, if you want to exercise consistently, try taking a ten- or fifteen-minute walk around your neighborhood daily.
-As you keep integrating these small changes into your daily routine, they'll soon become a regular part of your day.
+As you continue to integrate these small changes into your daily routine, they'll soon become a regular part of your day.

 Simple tips to help you persevere in building new habits